slehtonen/youtube-player/README.md

 # youtube-player
-Raspberry pie project which works on any web server.
-Turns the server into youtube jukebox which playes videos / music on demand on tv or stereo which the server is connected to.
+Raspberry pie project which turns the pi into youtube jukebox which plays Youtube videos on demand.

+It uses omxplayer to play videos and uses the hdmi to send the output to tv or stereo.

+Dependencies:

+Apache server with php and MySQL
+Omxplayer
+youtube-dl